-When you start your career coaching company, it is important to identify your niche as well.
+An important consideration in how to start a career coaching business and make it a success is to identify your niche as a coach.
 Nuances matter in business and having a specific career coaching niche will help you target the right clients (mid-career guidance, career transition advice, career mentoring, top level career expertise, group career coaching etc.).

 Selecting your coaching niche makes it easier to establish your business, target the right type of clients, establish coaching methods, stand up against competition, generate more leads, offer attractive pricing & earn more revenue, etc.